Nosto/wiki-docs/implementing-nosto/implement-psn/README.md

 - The page tracking sends the same ["ev1" request](https://nosto.github.io/nosto-js/interfaces/client.EventRequestMessageV1.html) which responds with the same campaign data and the same principles for the JS API apply.
 - Since requesting campaigns is tied to the `defaultSession()` for page tracking, you can run a very similar code block on the different page types ([examples here](../../apis/frontend/implementation-guide-session-api/spa-basics-tracking-events.md) and in the [API reference](https://nosto.github.io/nosto-js/interfaces/client.Session.html)).
   - The methods like `viewFrontPage()` or `viewProduct("4")` are the main indicator that campaigns will be returned.
   - Adding `setPlacements(api.placements.getPlacements())` or passing the placement IDs explicitly as an array determines from where campaigns will be requested.
+We recommend the first approach, getting all campaigns for all placements instead of requesting them one by one.
 - Calling `load()` sends the request to Nosto, the returned Promise can be handled async or by chaining a `then()` to the request.
 - Since there is no page tagging, you need to use the ["Visitor" tab in the Nosto Debug Toolbar](../checking-your-setup.md) and the "ev1" request in your network tab for verification and QA.
 - There are several advanced cases to keep in mind and cover: